Post Office Monthly Income Scheme Calculator

 About the Post Office Monthly Income Scheme Calculator

 The Post Office Monthly Income Scheme (POMIS) Calculator estimates your guaranteed monthly interest income from India Post's MIS investment.
-Enter your investment amount, current interest rate, and tax bracket to see gross and after-tax monthly income, maturity value, and how reinvesting the monthly payout can grow your wealth.
+Enter your investment amount, the rate used on this page, and tax bracket to see gross and after-tax monthly income, maturity value, and how reinvesting the monthly payout can grow your wealth.

 The Post Office MIS is one of India's most popular fixed-income investments, offering guaranteed monthly payouts backed by the Government of India.
-With the rate currently set at 7.4% per annum during 2025-26, it provides predictable income for retirees, senior citizens, and conservative investors.
-The current deposit limit is ₹9 lakh for a single account and ₹15 lakh for a joint account, so this page now models those account-type limits directly instead of multiplying by an arbitrary number of accounts.
+This page uses a 7.4% annual rate assumption and models the account-type deposit limits directly: ₹9 lakh for a single account and ₹15 lakh for a joint account.

 The investment comparison table shows monthly income across different investment amounts, while the reinvestment scenario demonstrates how systematically reinvesting monthly payouts at an assumed rate can significantly boost total returns over the 5-year tenure.
 It is useful when comparing POMIS to bank FDs, recurring deposits, or other conservative income products because the monthly payout structure makes the cash flow easy to forecast.
 You can also use it to estimate the after-tax value of the interest if you fall into a higher slab or want to plan around TDS.
 The example illustrates a single investment case, but the same logic applies across the allowed account limits and different tax assumptions.